Breckenridge

 SHOPPING GUIDE

-They have compiled the ultimate Breckenridge shopping guide to satisfy every consumer’s palate.
-With over 200 stores in town, you’ll be sure to find something to write home about.
+They've created the ultimate Breckenridge shopping guide to cater to every taste.
+With over 200 stores to explore, you're guaranteed to find something worth sharing—and maybe even writing home about.

 Ski Passes

-The Breckenridge Nordic Center is rated as one of North America’s top cross country ski destinations and a multi time recipient of The Best of Summit Award for best place to cross country ski in Summit County.
-Their award-winning staff is ready to make you feel at home and help you develop a love for the sports of snowshoeing and cross country skiing.
+The Breckenridge Nordic Center is celebrated as one of North America’s premier cross-country ski destinations and a multiple-time winner of the Best of Summit Award for the best place to cross-country ski in Summit County.
+With a warm and welcoming atmosphere, their award-winning staff is dedicated to making you feel at home while fostering a passion for cross-country skiing and snowshoeing.

 Breckenridge Ski Resort

-Broken Compass Brewing opened its doors on May 30th, 2014, fulfilling a lifelong dream of owners Jason and Jolene Ford.
-The past seven years have seen BCB grow from a tiny little brewery and taproom off the beaten path to a must visit destination for both Breckenridge lifers and tourists alike.
+Broken Compass Brewing first opened its doors on May 30, 2014, realizing the lifelong dream of owners Jason and Jolene Ford.
+Over the past seven years, it has grown from a small, tucked-away brewery and taproom into a must-visit destination cherished by both longtime Breckenridge locals and visitors.

 Where to Stay…